ideditor/schema-builder/README.md

 And may optionally be combined with one of these properties:

-- `value`: The value that the key must have.
+- `value`: The value(s) that the key must have.
+It can be a single value, or a list of possible values.
 - `valueNot`: The value that the key must not have.

 Alternatively, the object may contain a single property: